demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

 `transient` replications : Replication jobs created by `POST`-ing to the `/_replicate` endpoint.

-`persistent` replications : Replication jobs created from a document in a `_replicator` database.
+`persistent` replications : Replication jobs defined in document in a `_replicator` database.

-`continuous` replications : Jobs created with the `"continuous": true` parameter.
-When this job reaches the end of the changes feed it will continue waiting for new changes in a loop until the user removes the job.
+`continuous` replications : Replication jobs created with the `"continuous": true` parameter.
+These jobs will try to run continuously until the user removes them.
+They may be temporarily paused to allow other jobs to make progress.

-`normal` replications : Replication jobs which are not `continuous`.
-If the `"continuous":true` parameter is not specified, by default, replication jobs will be `normal`.
+`one-shot` replications : Replication jobs which are not `continuous`.
+If the `"continuous":true` parameter is not specified, by default, replication jobs will be `one-shot`.
+These jobs will try to run until they reach the end of the changes feed, then stop.

 `api_frontend node` : Database node which has the `api_frontend` type set to `true` as described in